gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

             .. tab-item:: Q2

-                Modify the code further to use nested for loops by adding **for y in [0, 1, 2]** to display the cropped image in 9 positions.
+                Modify the code further to use nested for-loops by adding **for y in [0, 1, 2]** to display the cropped image in 9 positions.

                 .. code-block:: python